Today is my 66th birthday, so I am hoping that you will forgive an article that is at core the anecdotal ramblings of an old man.

 She will then, if she thinks I have a case, explain my symptoms to a doctor and I may come out of this process, not with the doctor coming to my home, nor with me attending the surgery, but with a phone call from the doctor and a down the line diagnosis.

-I find that everybody I have spoken to – and from all parts of the UK – have to put up with the same system.
+I find that everybody I have spoken to – and from all parts of the UK – has to put up with the same system.
 I cannot believe we have fallen in to accepting this.

 It is not medical treatment.
 It is not a national health service, it is a notional health service.